jhendrickworkshop/debugging-test-repo/README.md

 17. This should build the image from the Dockerfile and deploy the new container out to the Kind Kuberentes cluster.
 Wait for the new pod to be up and running.

-18. We can now collect additional snapshots to validate that we no longer receive receive Ad's with empty text data.
-This time, let's do it in the VSCode IDE extension.
+18. We can now collect additional snapshots to validate that we no longer receive Ad's with empty text data.
+This time, let's do it with the VSCode IDE extension.
+Authentication from the codespaces VSCode extension isn't supported, so you'll need to make sure you have a copy of the code cloned locally and a local installation of [VSCode](https://code.visualstudio.com/).

-19. Make sure you have a terminal open and click on the Dynatrace Debugger extension from the left hand panel of VSCode.
-In the terminal window section click on the Dynatrace Snapshots tab.
+19. Within VSCode, navigate to Code > Settings > Extensions.
+Search for Dynatrace and install the [Code Monitoring](https://marketplace.visualstudio.com/items?itemName=dynatrace.dynatrace-debugging-extension) extension.
+You should see the Dynatrace logo in the left hand VSCode menu once it's installed.
+Click on the Dynatrace logo and then 'Open Dynatrace Snapshots pane'.
+This will open a terminal window and bring you to the 'Dynatrace Snapshots' tab where you can login to your tenant.

+20. Click on 'Log In'.
+A browser should open where you can authenticate.
+After logging in, you can open your locally cloned repository by going to File > Open and browsing to the live debugging microservices project you cloned.
+Let's open the AdService.java file under 'src/adservice/main/java/hipstershop/AdService.java.

+21. Before settings a breakpoint, we need to make sure to choose the correct Environment and Filters to use within the extension.
+In the top right corner of the Dynatrace Snapshots terminal window you'll see a cloud icon.
+Click on it and set the same tenant environment you've been using for the exercises so far.
+Next click on the pencil icon and set the same filter that you used previously, for example, 'dt.kubernetes.workload.name: adservice'.

+22. Finally we're ready to set a breakpoint.
+You will have a new type of breakpoint available that can be set after installing the Code Monitoring extension.
+In AdService.java right click to the left of line 122 and select 'Add Live Debugging Breakpoint'.
+Now go back to your shop application on the product page and refresh a few times until you see snapshots appear in your IDE.
+Validate that the bug was fixed and you no longer see ads with empty text.